candycorn1546/Comparing-DB-MDL/README.md

   ### 2. ScatterPlot
   <img width="1512" alt="Screenshot 2024-03-03 at 10 01 04 AM" src="https://github.com/candycorn1546/Comparing-DB-MDL/assets/157404986/7236ea33-e5d1-4dc2-893e-ca5c940efb5c"> <br>
     The scatterplot represents the rating when compared to the number of raters.
 The points on the plot are colour-orientated by a website, with orange being Douban and blue being MDL.
-If you click on an orange dot, it will redirect to the website URL with Douban or MDL, depending on the user's selection.
+If you click on a dot, it will redirect to the website URL with Douban or MDL, depending on the user's selection.
    <br> <br><br>

   ### 3. Line Plot